American Legion, Martin Krueger Post 407

 Cub Scouts Pack 399

-The Cub Scouts program enables boys to be involved and active in their community and with other Cub Scout packs through various fun scouting activities.
+The Cub Scouts program enables boys to be involved and active in their community and with other Cub Scout packs through various fun Scouting activities.

 Pack 399 participates in the Winsted Summer Festival parade, the Winsted Winter Festival parade, summer day camps, the Pinewood Derby car race, and other activities and field trips to encourage growth and education.

-Any boy in grades one through five is eligible to join.
+Any boy in grades kindergarten through five is eligible to join.
 Meetings, which are for all dens, are scheduled once or twice a month, and locations vary, depending on availability and times.
 Each month there is plenty to do, with no requirement for attendance at all of the events.

-There is a bi-annual signup in April and September.
 Yearly dues are $50.
 Pack 399 is committed to serving every boy in this community; no boy interested in Scouting will be turned away for financial reasons.
 There are Scouterships available for those who desire.

-Den leaders change from year-to-year, and parent involvement is encouraged and recommended.
+Den leaders change from year to year, and parent involvement is encouraged and recommended.